lucasfutch/Arduino-Robot/README.md

 When in pivot mode, the throttle is sent over as one byte.
 In forward mode, the throttle is sent over in two byte, where the first is the left throttle and the second is right throttle.

-## Main Compute
+## Main Computer
 The main computer controls the rover using a python program.
 It uses a USB XBee module to communicate with the rover.
 There are three main's, each one for one of the above challenges.
 Each main instantiates each of the following helper objects:
 * Tracker: This class uses reacTIVision as well as the python library pytuio to get the locations and orientations of the rover and its target (if there is a target).
 * Navigator: This class handles navigation for the rover.
 It takes information regarding the state of the system and returns desired headings as well as recognizing when a mission is complete.
 * Controller: This class controls the rover by receiving information about the current state of the system as well as the desired state.
 Based on the error between these two, it sends commands to rover using an instantiation of the XBee class.
   * XBee: This class handles the serial communication between the main computer and the rover using the XBee module.
 * MatlabPort: This class is optioanally instantiated and ports heading data to a Matlab port.
 This data can be used for analysis and tuning.